Armored Heart: L'Odeur de l'Amour

 “Please, just read the letter.
 I will gladly answer your questions, afterwards,” Mischief urged the man.
 “You can read, according to the records in Cerene.”

 He huffed, but did as they said.
-They knew exactly what the letter contained, as they’d personally coached the good pontifex through writing it.
+They knew exactly what the letter said, they’d personally coached the good pontifex through writing it.
 They could almost follow along, purely by the emotions on the man’s face.

 Esteemed friends,